ldecoster/Plateforme-CTF/README.md

 5. From Kibana interface [localhost:5601](http://localhost:5601)
   - Click on "Stack Management" menu
   - Select "Saved Object"
-  - Click on the "import" button and select the file `admin_dashboard.ndjson` fom the project.
+  - Click on the "import" button and select the file `admin_dashboard.ndjson` from the project.
 Keep the option "Check for existing objects" checked and validate
 6. Run the export script in a new terminal
   - `source env/bin/activate`
   - `python export_es.py`